Polymer/old-docs-site/app/2.0/docs/tools/polymer-json.md

 Optional<br>
 Type: `Array` of `Build Configuration` objects

-You can configure how the CLI builds your application via the `builds` property.
+You can configure how the CLI [builds your application for production](optimize-for-production) via the `builds` property.
 This is equivalent to passing different CLI flags to the build command, but storing them here will configure the build for every run:

 * `name`: An optional name for your build.
 If multiple builds are defined, the `name` property is required.